 4. Boots and Coats available for rent

 You may skip buying boots suitable for snow and really warm jackets since jackets, boots and gloves are easily available for rent wherever you may need them.
-We got them for INR 50 per day each wherever we needed them.
+We got them for 50rs/day each wherever we needed them.
 This is applicable mostly for areas covered with snow.

 5. What to pack – clothes?

-We suggest that you carry woolens enough for 5-6 layers (2 thermals/warmers, thick shirts, sweaters, jackets) being worn throughout your 6-7 day trip.
-80% of our luggage was just woolens.
+It is suggested that you carry woollens enough for 5-6 layers (2 thermals/warmers, thick shirts, sweaters, jackets) being worn throughout your 6-7 day trip.
+80% of my luggage was just woollens.

-Carry enough pairs of socks and gloves (or buy them in Sikkim) because the boots only protect them from getting soaked wet.
+Carry enough pairs of socks and gloves (or buy them in Sikkim) coz the boots will only protect them from getting soaked wet.
 In most likelihood, your socks will already be damp enough to give you chills after you get back to your car for transfer back to hotel.
-By the end of it, I needed 7 pairs of socks for my week-long trip.
+By the end of it, I needed 7 pairs of socks for my weeklong trip.

 6. Be prepared for Permits

-Most of the tourist spots, specially in North Sikkim and East Sikkim, require a valid permit.
-To get a permit made, you will require an id proof and photos.
-Suggest you to carry about 10 photos and id proofs for permit.
+To get permit made, id proof and photos are required.
+Suggest carry about 10 photos and id proofs for permit.
 Also, to save time, talk to the tour operator, package operator a day in advance and hand over the documents and photos a night before.
-Since the permits are issued in the morning, this saves time because the operator does not waste 1-2 hours in the morning to collect documents and get permits made.
+Since the permits are issued in the morning, this saves time coz the operator does not waste 1-2 hours in the morning to collect and get permit.

 7. Wai Wai is so awesome

-While you are travelling in Sikkim, always carry your stock of Wai Wai.
-These will come handy when you are stuck somewhere or don’t have a Restaurant nearby.
+While you are travelling in Sikkim, Always carry your stock of Wai Wai.
+These will come handy whenever you are stuck somewhere or don’t have a Resto nearby

 8. Shared Taxis

-The population of Sikkim is quite less, about 6 lakh only.
-Barely any buses ply between tourist spots but there are shared-taxis which fulfill the same purpose.
+Population is very less, about 6 lakh.
+Barely any buses between tourist spots.
+Although there are shared taxis.
 If you’re looking to travel while keeping costs to the minimum, you can easily take these shared taxis.
-The only inconvenience is that you may have to switch taxi once or twice to get to your destination, specially if it’s far off.
+The only inconvenience is likely to be that you may have to switch taxi once twice to get to your destination if it’s far off.

 9. Average Speed is 25 KMPH on roads

 Unlike travelling in plains, the speed of traffic in hills is quite slow both due to the tricky curves as well as the narrow roads.
 When you are planning your vacation, make sure you account for 4 hours when travelling 100 km and likewise for other distances.
 Typically, travelling from one major town/city to another consumes the entire day.
 But, if you enjoy travelling you will enjoy the views and the journey will be quite amazing.
-Each of the taxis we hired played good music, both Hindi and English, which compounded with the breathtaking views made the journey even more amazing.
+The taxis in sikkim play good music, both Hindi and English, which compounded with the breathtaking views make the journey even more amazing.

-A tiny Resto-Bar which serves limited food options like noodles, Maggi, coffee, alcohol but a popular hangout spot in Thumchi area of Lachung.
+A tiny Resto-Bar which serves limited food options like noodles, maggi, coffee, alcohol but a popular hangout spot in Thumchi area of Lachung.
 The place can accommodate just 10 people at a time, plays good English/Hindi music and is also open till 12AM which is an exception for the area.
-The lady host organised a nice Bonfire party for us, complete with good music, for INR 800.
-The 6 of us partied for 5 hours (till 11.30 PM) along with some localites and our total bill amounted to INR 2100 inclusive of all the firewood, music, old monk, cold & hot beverages and the Maggi we consumed that evening.
+The lady host organised a nice Bonfire party, complete with good music, for Rs.
+800. The 6 of us partied for 5 hours (11.30 PM) along with some localites and our total bill amounted to 2100 inclusive of all the firewood, music, old monk, cold & hot beverages and maggi we consumed that evening.

 2. Observation about Taxis

-Majority of vehicles are cars and a majority of them are taxis.
-The Taxis are peculiar in two aspects – First, Each one of them has a yellow hood and second, they are either Mahindra or Maruti make.
-The state takes tourism very seriously, and the related processes are aligned accordingly.
-Each public transport vehicle has a new generation number plate which was introduced by the government in 2012 (http://www.carblogindia.com/high-security-registration-plates-india/).
+Majority of vehicles are cars and a majority of cars are taxis.
+The Taxis are peculiar in two aspects – First, Each one of them has a yellow hood (bonnet) and second, they are either Mahindra or Maruti.
+The state takes tourism very seriously, and the related processes are aligned accordigly.
+Each public transport vehicle has a new generation number plate introduced by government in 2012 (http://www.carblogindia.com/high-security-registration-plates-india/).
 A Permit is required to visit most of the tourist attractions.